 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains what are the protocols and ports that can be used with e-mail services Infomaniak (Mail Service In particular).
+This guide explains which protocols and ports can be used with Infomaniak's email services (Service Mail in particular).

 IMAPs - incoming mail | SMTPs - outgoing mail | |